lastic/lastic.github.io/README.md

 One day I came home from school, and there was a huge box sitting in my room.
 But my enjoyment quickly turned to sorrow, it was no ST , it was an XT .
-I tried to convince my parents to return it and exchange it for an ST but no luck , my father made it very clear , I should counts my blessings on even getting a computer. ( reflecting on this as an adult, knowing the prices , I was spoiled )
+I tried to convince my parents to return it and exchange it for an ST but no luck , my father made it very clear , I should count my blessings on even getting a computer. ( reflecting on this as an adult, knowing the price they paid , I was spoiled )

-So there I sat my Zenith Eazy-PC
+So there I sat disappointed in my room with my Zenith Eazy-PC

 [ZENITH](http://oldcomputers.net/zenith-eazy-pc.html)